YunusDev/company-rating-sys/README.md

 TO RUN The Tests

-- Go to `.env.testing` located on the root directory and provide the correct absolute path for the `test.sqlite` file in the `database` folder also in the root directory
+- Navigate to `.env.testing` located on the root directory and provide the correct absolute path for the `test.sqlite` file in the `database` folder also in the root directory
     - Correct PATH should be provided in the `DB_DATABASE` field